solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 Once metric data is flowing, use the [Kusto Query Language (KQL)] query language to query the various log information.
-Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here] or the [Get started with log queries in Azure Monitor] page.
+Administrators unfamiliar with KQL can find a SQL to KQL cheat sheet [here][23] or the [Get started with log queries in Azure Monitor] page.

 For example, to get the memory usage of the Azure Database for MySQL: